neurophysics-cnrsthales/contrastive-forward-forward/README.md

 # Self-Contrastive-Forward-Forward
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15526033.svg)](https://doi.org/10.5281/zenodo.15526033)
-This repo implements the official code of the article: ["Self-Contrastive Forward-Forward Algorithm"](http://arxiv.org/abs/2409.11593)
+This repo implements the official code of the article publisehd in *Nature Communications* volume 16, Article number: 5978 (2025): ["Self-Contrastive Forward-Forward Algorithm"](https://www.nature.com/articles/s41467-025-61037-0)
 ## Description

-The Forward-Forward (FF) algorithm is a recent, purely forward-mode learning method, that updates weights locally and layer-wise and supports supervised as well as unsupervised learning.
-These features make it ideal for applications such as brain-inspired learning, low-power hardware neural networks, and distributed learning in large models.
-However, while FF has shown promise on written digit recognition tasks, its performance on natural images and time-series remains a challenge.
-A key limitation is the need to generate high-quality negative examples for contrastive learning, especially in unsupervised tasks, where versatile solutions are currently lacking.
-To address this, we introduce the Self-Contrastive Forward-Forward (SCFF) method, inspired by self-supervised contrastive learning.
-SCFF generates positive and negative examples applicable across different datasets, surpassing existing local forward algorithms for unsupervised classification accuracy on MNIST (MLP: 98.7%), CIFAR-10 (CNN: 80.75%), and STL-10 (CNN: 77.3%).
-Additionally, SCFF is the first to enable FF training of recurrent neural networks, opening the door to more complex tasks and continuous-time video and text processing.
+Agents that operate autonomously benefit from lifelong learning capabilities.
+However, compatible training algorithms must comply with the decentralized nature of these systems which imposes constraints on both the parameters counts and the computational resources.
+The Forward-Forward (FF) algorithm is one of these.
+FF relies only on feedforward operations, the same used for inference, for optimizing layer-wise objectives.
+This purely forward approach eliminates the need for transpose operations required in traditional backpropagation.
+Despite its potential, FF has failed to reach state-of-the-art performance on most standard benchmark tasks, in part due to unreliable negative data generation methods for unsupervised learning.
+In this work, we propose Self-Contrastive Forward-Forward (SCFF) algorithm, a competitive training method aimed at closing this performance gap.
+Inspired by standard self-supervised contrastive learning for vision tasks, SCFF generates positive and negative inputs applicable across various datasets.
+The method demonstrates superior performance compared to existing unsupervised local learning algorithms on several benchmark datasets, including MNIST, CIFAR-10, STL-10 and Tiny ImageNet.
+We extend FF’s application to training recurrent neural networks, expanding its utility to sequential data tasks.
+These findings pave the way for high-accuracy, real-time learning on resource-constrained edge devices.

 ## Getting Started